Project Scheduling Success: A Step-by-Step Guide to Efficient Project Planning and Implementation

 Creating a serviceable project schedule is an indispensable activity for a project’s successful completion.
 Most of the project managers suffer from poor schedules that lead wrong decisions.
-Poorly created schedules involve inadequate number of activities and resources required to complete the tasks.
-As a result of this, project performance measurement becomes a serious problem.
-In this article we will disscuss the importance of project scheduling and project scheduling steps for a successful project management.
+Poorly created project schedules involve an inadequate number of activities and resources required to complete the tasks.
+As a result of this, project performance reporting becomes a serious problem.
+Project scheduling process involves tools and techniques that help project teams to develop effective work schedules.
+In this article, we will discuss the importance of project planning and scheduling, and project scheduling steps for successful project management.

 Project Scheduling is a process of determining what tasks need to get done and which resources will be allocated to complete those tasks in a given period.
 A project schedule is a document that involves all the efforts needed to complete the project on time.
-Without a fine and complete workschedule, the project manager can not make performance calculations necessary to deliver the project on time.
-Also it is not possible to make effective resource and cost management without a full and accurate workschedule.
-In order to create an efficient workschedule, some basic project scheduling steps must be followed.
+Without a fine and complete work schedule, the project manager can not make performance calculations necessary to deliver the project on time.
+Also, it is not possible to make an effective resource and cost management without a full and accurate work schedule.
+In order to create an efficient work schedule, some basic project scheduling steps must be followed.

-1. Project Scope Should Be Analyzed and Work Breakdown Structure Should Be Created.
+Analyze the Project Scope and Create the Work Breakdown Structure

-Resources of a project consist of labor, materials, equipments, subcontractors, employees etc. Resource planning and allocation is one of the most critical steps in project scheduling.
+Resources of a project consist of labor, materials, equipment, subcontractors, employees, etc. Resource planning and allocation are one of the most critical steps in project scheduling.
 Poor resource planning results in project delays and cost overruns.
 Identification of the resources, resource quantities and their availability should be determined at this step.
 Also, activity resource assignments must be done at this step.
 It is important to decide the detail level of resources in order to avoid multiple resources to a given task.
 Resources should represent the nature of the task.

 Depending on the project requirements, activity durations can be defined in hours, days or weeks.
 There are many duration types used in project scheduling tools.
 Commonly used duration types are Fixed Duration &Units, Fixed Duration and Units/Time, Fixed Units, Fixed Units/Time.